anywhichway/lmdb-indexeddb/README.md

 Theoretically, same encryption and compression algorithms are used as in the NodeJS version of LMDB.
 However, compatibility has not yet been tested.

+## Synchronizing With Remote Databases

+The`replicate` method that takes `putRawEntry`, `getRawEntryAsync`, `getKeys`, `getRange`, `remove` functions as options that either get values from a remote database or put and remove them from a remote database via HTTPS.
+Functions like `clear` and `drop` are not currently planned.

+The `mtime` modification time stamp is used to resolve conflicts.

+To avoid conflicts with the remote database, if `mtime` of an entry on the remote server is greater than the machine time on which `lmdb-indexeddb` is running, the change is deferred with a timeout until the localtime is greater than or equal to the remote entry time.
+This means that `getEntryAsync`, `getAsync`, `put`, and `remove` all do a call to `#getRawEntryAsync` to uncover the `mtime` of the current value for the entry (if any) on the remote machine.
+Hence, they will not return until the local time is greater than or equal to the remote entry `mtime`.
+It is assumed that remote server time is more accurate than local time.
+If there is gap larger than 30 seconds, an error is thrown.

+In the highly unlikely case the `mtime` for the remote entry is identical to the `mtime` for the local action, then the action is deferred one JavaScript event cycle and re-executed.
+If the `mtimes` are the same again, an error is thrown.
+Otherwise, these rules are applied:

+- For a get action, the entry with the highest version number is returned, if versions are the same, the entry with the highest lexicographic value is returned.
+If necessary, the local cache and IndexedDB are updated to reflect the remote entry and a request is made to update the remote entry to match the local entry.
+Depending on its own conflict resolution or access control rules, the server may or may not update its version.
+If it rejects the update, then the get returns the server version, the local cache and indexedDB are updated and if inside a transaction, the transaction will be aborted.
+- For a put action, the entry with the highest version number is kept, if versions are the same, the highest lexicographic value is kept.
+If necessary, a request of the server is made to update the remote entry.
+Depending on its own conflict resolution or access control rules, the server may or may not update its version.
+If it refuses to make a requested update and the local version was to be used, the put action will return false and if inside a transaction, the transaction will be aborted.
+If the server version is to be used locally, then the put action will return false and if inside a transaction, the transaction will be aborted.

+### Not Yet Implemented
+- For a newly removed local entry, if the local version number is greater than or equal to the server version, a request is made to delete the version on the server.
+Depending on its own conflict resolution or access control rules, the server may or may not delete its version.
+If is refuses to delete its version, the delete action will return false and if inside a transaction, the transaction will be aborted.

+Note: If the server fails to return `version` and `mtime`, the local activity will always result in an update request to the server.

+## Future Enhancements

+Web sockets for push and pull replication.
+When a push is made the in memory cache will be updated accordingly.
+In order to avoid overload, the client will only get values for keys it on which it has done a `get` (effectively a subscribe) and will only get new keys that are within the range it has requested using `getKeys`.

 # Updates (Reverse Chronological Order)

+2023-04-05 v0.0.5 Basic replication for `put` and `get` working.

 2023-04-03 v0.0.4 Unit tests for transactions, compression, encryption, and versions.
 Fixed issue with conditional versioning not working.
 Enhanced implementation notes.